leelaylay/gym-grid-world/README.md

 Grid World Environments
 ===

-forked from leomao/gym-grid-world and modify the code to compatible with gym.
+Forked from leomao/gym-grid-world and modified the code to compatible with gym.

 ## How to Use